clearmatics/eth-keys-generator/README.md

   -h, --help            show this help message and exit -k {pod,remote}       Type of connection to kube-apiserver: pod or remote
                         (default: pod)
+  --namespace NAMESPACE
-  -n NAMESPACE          Kubernetes namespace.
+                        Kubernetes namespace.
-  --validators VALIDATORS
-                        number of validators.
-Should be more than 4 for ibft
+  --name NAME           Name that will used for Kubernetes ConfigMap and
+                        Secret)

 ```